Champagne Tour Questions

 In September, day time temperatures in Champagne and surrounding areas can range in the low to mid-70’s – low 80’s.
 October will be cooler and more humid with the feeling that fall has truly arrived.
 December and March will be cold.
 Typically it is sunny, but be prepared with the proper rain gear.

-Airfare Airfare to and from France, train fare to and from Reims, 1 dinner, hotel extras, incidentals along the way.
+Airfare Airfare to and from France, train fare to and from Reims, 1 dinner, hotel extras, incidentals along the way, gratuities to guides and professional driver.

 OTBP’s Champagne Tours are designed for discerning travelers of all ages and backgrounds, from the seasoned traveler and independent traveler to the first time traveler to France.
 Join any one of the our tours as a solo traveler, a couple, a small group of friends or family, or bring your entire travel club, affinity group, women’s organization or wine society.
 No culinary, history or other type of experience is necessary.
 Join us for the vacation of a lifetime to discover the Champagne region, as an insider, and make new friends along the way.